atick-faisal/label-studio/docs/source/guide/ml.md

     container_name: ml-backend-1
     ...
     environment:
-      # Specify the Label Studio URL and API key to access
+      # Specify the Annotation Hub URL and API key to access
       # uploaded, local storage and cloud storage files.
       # Do not use 'localhost' as it does not work within Docker containers.
       # Use prefix 'http://' or 'https://' for the URL always.